The Prettiest Flocked Christmas Trees

 I have several of these inexpensive flocked trees in my home.
 I have both the 7.5 ft, 6.5 ft and 4 ft. sizes and always want to go back for more so that I can create a winter wonderland in my home.
 They have sturdy tree stands and hinged branches for easy set up and take down!

 I have the pre-lit Christmas tree versions, which I love.
-While I don’t normally love a pre-lit tree, these are necessary.
+While I don’t always love a pre-lit tree, these are necessary when buying a flocked tree.
 I love how the flocking it on the lights as well as the branches and keeps them camouflaged in the tree.
 If I were to add white led lights to a pre-flocked tree, the lights wouldn’t blend in as well, I don’t think.

 What is a Flocked Christmas Tree?